SenseStageTeam/sensestage_documentation/_minibee/uploading-firmware-to-a-minibee.md

 ---
 title: Uploading firmware to a MiniBee
-summary: This page describes how the firmware is structured.
+summary: This page describes how to upload firmware to the MiniBee
 layout: documentation
 type: guide
 creation-date: 2017-02-06